subhaze/cloudflare-ip-updater/README.md

 # cloudflare-ip-updater
-Used as a Dynamic DNS updater for Cloudflare on Synology NAS
+Used as a Dynamic DNS updater for Cloudflare on Synology NAS.

+The image size is roughly 15MB.

 ## Environment variables needed